janevalencia/nextjs-ssr-comments/README.md

 You will find all the required assets in the `/design/assets` folder.
 The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` [file here](https://github.com/janevalencia/fem-comments/blob/staging/style-guide.md), containing the information you'll need, such as color palette and fonts.

-## Development Tips
+## Development

-Feel free to use any workflow that you feel comfortable with!
+Feel free to use any project management and development workflow that you feel comfortable with!

 Below is a suggested process, but do not feel like you need to follow these steps: